CCCDevHub/Ellucian-Experience-CCC/readme.md

     - Got to Ellucian Experience to make the card available

     - At this point, you have deployed the updated builds.
 Please re-run `npm run deploy-dev` if you update `extension.js`, `package.json`, or add a new card.

-**NOTE:** This is using the real Experience Dashboard so your extension will not be visible until it is fully set up.
-This means you must enable your extension in Experience Setup and configure your card(s) in the Dashboard.
-This will be required each time you change your extension's version number.

 ## Live Reloading The Extensions